Armandelij/IOS-Guide/iOS Data and Networking/Core Data/Core Data Stack.md

 > The data scheme is a collection of entities, these entities can have attributes and relationships.

 **Key Take Aways**
-> The manageed object model is an instance of the MSMabagedObjectModel class and that it is what the data model of the Core Data represents.
+> The managed object model is an instance of the MSMabagedObjectModel class and that it is what the data model of the Core Data represents.